 Simple, natural, no-cost propagation; written in a clear, non-technical way with techniques for striking cuttings, grafting, budding, cross-pollinating, seed sowing and propagating with runners.
 This completely revised and updated 2nd edition includes individual propagating instructions for many plants.
 The author shows how it is possible to grow a beautiful garden whether it's edible, ornamental or native, indoors or out, without spending a fortune.
 116 pp

-Also available as part of a tool and book pack or as part of a Jackie French book pack
+Also available as part of a tool and book pack

 Check out the propagation tools and equipment

 Save $20.00 (New Plants from Old book included FREE)

 Get started with growing from cuttings, grafting, layering, budding, dividing and other cost-free propagation techniques with this kit.

 Dibber - plant seeds to the correct depth, make holes for cuttings